 All of these symptoms can be felt when you’re anxious.
 However, everyone is different.

 For some people, only one or two symptoms may be present and for others, a whole spectrum can feel true.

 For me, anxiety manifests in an unpleasant feeling in my whole body (especially my arms).
 It becomes hard for me to control my thoughts and imagination.
 It also makes me feel very cold, I can’t even look at food and I have to pee every 5 minutes (I’m sorry if this is TMI).
-And after the initial anxiety passes, I’m left with extreme tiredness – so much that it’s sometimes hard for me to speak my thoughts out clearly and… I just want to sleep!
+And after the initial anxiety passes, I’m left with severe tiredness – so much that it’s sometimes hard for me to speak my thoughts out clearly and… I just want to sleep!
 Of course, I can’t.